matthieus/matthieus.github.com/_posts/2014-01-25-about-focus@will.md

 ## Is the concentration reached with focus@will the "zone"?

 I'm not quite sure what the zone is.
 It seems to be one of these words where everybody has a definition of it, but they are never quite the same.
 A bit like "love".
 Some people say they fall in love all the time, others say once in a lifetime.
 Some will say there is no love without passion, others that passion is not the same as love.
 Go figure out.
-And the "zone" is a bit like that.

 Anyway, in my opinion you don't need to be in a particular super efficient state of mind to get work done, you just need concentration.